 An example of the informal norm is to line up to order food at fast food restaurant and leave when done.

-Both formal and informal laws are enforced in society with the help of formal and informal sanctions. (we will discuss under ‘sanctions’)
+Both formal and informal laws are enforced in society with the help of formal and informal sanctions. (we will discuss this under ‘sanctions’)

 Norms can further be classified as mores and folkways.